cosmob3/cpnt262-rest-api/README.md

 Have been trying for hours to not get the page to reload and just get the content to refresh but have been unsuccessful
 - X CSS has been re-configered

+I tried adding `const submitHandler = (event) => {
+  event.preventDefault();` inside and outside of the fetch function and it just kept breaking the code.
+Tried to added it with a separate javascript sheet and that didn't work either.
+Found some other code online, added it to my `btn.js` file and it also didn't work so I commented it out.
+Not sure how to add it so I can prevent the webpage from reloading.

 Will move into Error Handling for now...

+As far as I am aware and I could see, we are all good when it comes to errors